This continues the Organomic Thesis. If you’re new, you may prefer to start with the

 Taking a broad sweep outside the models of trade, we recognize categories of value that are sometimes not interchangeable, and a variety of modifiers thereof, which are not always exclusive.
 This is the analog domain of Real Value, where we begin to render the categories of real-world wealth.

 - Algorithmic Function is the primary language of economy.
 The systems science approach to economic and social questions may be communicated via diagrams of interconnected flows.
-Representing inputs, internal mechanics, rules and outputs, they may grant a view of the subsystems as functional Organs within the larger body of our society and economy.
+Representing inputs, internal mechanics, rules, choices and outputs, they may grant a view of the subsystems as functional Organs within the larger body of our society and economy.
 This approach emphasizes functional separation, insulating infrastructure from tangential failures like inflation, and allows for the simultaneous function of disparate and essential systems without any need to quantify.